Tuition - Helping you Create... at an Affordable Rate

 I usually travel to you but I can also do on-line lessons in some instances.

-The links above or to the left cover the other areas that I can help you with.
+The links above cover the other areas that I can help you with.

 Lessons are tailored to your requirements: covering use of microphones, recording and mixing techniques, Cubase, Logic, Reason, Digital Performer, Pro Tools, Live, Garageband, Studio One, Sonar and other packages.
 This includes areas such as MIDI, VST, sampling and sequencing techniques, hard disk recording and soundcards.
 I'll help you with what you want and need to know.
 My clients range from musicians who want to record their music for their own pleasure to established artists and the BBC.